 Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash, cash equivalents and trade accounts receivable.
 The Company holds cash and cash equivalents at banks located in California, with balances that often exceed FDIC insured limits.
 Historically, the Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.
 However, considering the current banking environment, the Company is investigating alternative ways to minimize its exposure to such risks.
 While the Company may be exposed to credit losses due to the nonperformance of its counterparties, the Company does not expect the settlement of these transactions to have a material effect on its results of operations, cash flows or financial condition.
 The Company maintains cash at financial institutions that may, at times, exceed federally insured limits.
-At August 31, 2017 the Company had cash and cash equivalents exceeding insured limits by \$5,231,000.
+At August 31, 2018 the Company had cash and cash equivalents exceeding insured limits by \$8,453,000.

-Revenue concentration shows that international sales accounted for 38%, 38% and 37% of net sales for fiscal years 2017, 2016 and 2015, respectively.
+Revenue concentration shows that international sales accounted for 39%, 38% and 38% of net sales for fiscal years 2018, 2017 and 2016, respectively.
+Four customers accounted for 9% (a dealer account in Japan representing various customers), 7%, 6% and 5% of net sales for fiscal year 2018.
 Three customers accounted for 7% (a dealer account in Japan representing various customers), 7% and 5% of net sales for fiscal year 2017.
 Three customers accounted for 10% (a dealer account in Japan representing various customers), 7% and 6% of net sales for fiscal year 2016.

-Three customers accounted for 10% (a dealer account in Japan representing various customers), 8% and 6% of net sales for fiscal year 2015.
+FY18 accounts receivable concentrations show that one customer comprised 17% (a dealer account in Japan representing various customers), of accounts receivable as of August 31, 2018.
 FY17 accounts receivable concentrations show that one customer comprised 10% (a dealer account in Japan representing various customers), of accounts receivable as of August 31, 2017.
-FY16 accounts receivable concentrations showed that three customers comprised 16% (a dealer account in Japan representing various customers), 10%, and 10% of accounts receivable at August 31, 2016.